-User defined inline table-valued function returns a table variable as a result of actions perform by function.
-The value of table variable should be derived from a single SELECT statement.
+The user-defined inline table-valued function returns a table variable as a result of actions performed by the function.
+The value of the table variable should be derived from a single SELECT statement.

 --Create function to get employees Create function fnGetEmployee() returns Table As return (Select * from Employee)